-Notwithstanding, projects associated with this Concept Plan shall be operated with the objective of not exceeding the total truck movement limits identified in Table 3.
+Notwithstanding, projects associated with this Concept Plan shall be operated with the objective of not exceeding the total container road volume of 700,000 TEU per annum.

-Note: The above requirements do not permit an immediate increase to the identified limits in Table 1.
-Any exceedances of the limits identified in Table 1, consistent with the above requirements, shall only be permitted, following consideration of the exceedances in future project assessments.
+Note: Any exceedances of the limits identified in Table 1, consistent with the above requirements, shall only be permitted, following consideration of the exceedances in future project assessments.